ada-zangemann-ja/ada-zangemann/docs/publishing.md

 Getting multiple ISBN codes can be relevant in order to use a second code to publish an ebook with an ISBN code.
 In general you need different ISBN codes for different variants, versions, and formats.

+You might be required to specify categories as part of requesting the ISBN.
+Typical categories for this book are: youth fiction, 6+ year, programming.

 ## Printing company

 Many printing companies print books.